IBM/SpectrumScaleAutomation/README.md

 The return code is iherited from the storage service.
 If custom events are enabled and configured the program will send one event in accordance with the return code of the storage service operation.

+For testing the test option can be used:

+	# launcher.sh test gpfs0 "Text-String"

+This tests the launcher logic and eventually writes the `Text-String` into the log file.
+The test includes validation of cluster manager and file system state.

+The log file name will be `reconcile_gpfs0-poolname_date.log`.

+Upon completion of the storage service the launcher component can raise custom events.
+The custom events are defined in the file [custom.json](custom.json).
+This file must be copied to /usr/lpp/mmfs/lib/mmsysmon.
+If this file exists then the script will automatically raise events.
+If a custom.json exist for another reason and it is not desired to raise events the parameter sendEvent within the launcher script can be manually adjusted to a value of 0.

+Note again, the launcher component does not write output the the console (STDOUT) but into a log file located in `/var/log/automation`.
+All other components write to STDOUT which is redirected into the log file by launcher.

+Return codes:

+0 -  Operation completed SUCCESSFUL

+1 -  Operation completed with WARNING

+2 -  Operation completed with ERRORS

+The return code is iherited from the storage service.
+If custom events are enabled and configured the program will send one event in accordance with the return code of the storage service operation.

 ### Enabling [custom events](custom.json)

 The launcher script can raise events in accordance to the return code of the storage service.
 The file [custom.json](custom.json) has three events defined: